-- The Investment Manager commits to employ the internal score described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" for at least 90% (#1 Aligned with E/S characteristics) of the Sub-Fund's portfolio.
-The basis for the calculation of the 90% threshold is the Sub-Fund's net asset value except instruments that are not scored by nature as described in the section "What investment strategy does this financial product follow?". - Min.
-3.00% (#1A Sustainable) of Sub-Fund's net asset value will be invested in Sustainable Investments. - Min.
+- The Investment Manager commits to employ the internal score and invest in SFDR Target Funds described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" for at least 80% (#1 Aligned with E/S characteristics) of the Sub-Fund's asset. - Min.
+15.00% (#1A Sustainable) of Sub-Fund's net asset value will be invested in Sustainable Investments. - Min.
 0.01% of Sub-Fund's net asset value will be invested in investments that are aligned with the EU Taxonomy.

 The Investment Manager does not commit to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
 The Investment Manager does not commit to a minimum share of socially Sustainable Investments.
 Sustainable Investments will be included in the Sustainable Investment proportion the Investment Manager has committed to (min.
-3.00%) irrespective of their contribution to environmental and/or social objectives.
+15.00%) irrespective of their contribution to environmental and/or social objectives.